 10 Neuroscience and Neurobiology Internships for High School Students

 Neuroscience is a diverse and fast-evolving field.
-Through an internship that focuses on the subject, you can dive into its practical side and identify potential sub-fields to study at higher levels.
+Through an internship that focuses on the subject, you can explore its practical side and identify potential sub-fields to study at higher levels.
 Internships complement your theoretical knowledge by giving you experience in industry and application-based work.
-Also, they demonstrate your commitment to your field, a quality that can make your college application stand out to admissions officers!
+They also demonstrate your commitment to your field, a quality that can make your college application stand out to admissions officers!

-Below, we’ve compiled a list of 10 neuroscience internships, from exploratory intensive research opportunities to paid work at major hospitals.
+Below, we’ve compiled a list of 10 neuroscience and neurobiology internships for high schoolers, from research opportunities to paid work at major hospitals.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 Eligibility: Juniors or seniors from Baltimore City high schools

-Eligibility: Open to high school students, students from underrepresented communities are encouraged to apply.
+Eligibility: High school students, students from underrepresented communities are encouraged to apply.

 Location: On campus at Ohio State University’s College of Medicine Stipend: Paid, unspecified.

-Through HS-SIP, you can boost your knowledge of neuroscience while simultaneously developing a strong grasp of the broad strokes of the healthcare industry.
+Through HS-SIP, you can develop your knowledge of neuroscience while exploring the healthcare industry.
 Field-specific research groups are placed across the NIH campuses, including the main one in Bethesda, MD.
-During your internship, you will attend development programs to sharpen your scientific foundations, take expert advice on your academic trajectory, and at the end, present your research on Summer Poster Day.
+During your internship, you will attend development programs to sharpen your scientific foundations, receive expert advice on your academic trajectory, and present your research on Summer Poster Day.

 Eligibility: Open to high school students, students from underrepresented communities are encouraged to apply